eps1lon/types-react-codemod/README.md

 Some transforms change code they shouldn't actually change.
 Fixing all of these requires a lot of implementation effort.
-When considering false-positives vs false-negatives, I opt for false-positives.
+When considering false-positives vs false-negatives, codemods opt for false-positives.
-The reason being that a false-positive can be reverted easily (assuming you use have the changed code in Version Control e.g. git) while a false-negative requires manual input.
+The reason being that a false-positive can be reverted easily (assuming you have the changed code in Version Control e.g. git) while a false-negative requires manual input.

 - `preset-18`
 - `deprecated-react-type`